reszelaz/sardana-training-ideas/README.md

 If a path is not present in the `MacroPath` it is not possible to add a macro module located in this path to the system using the `edmac`

-## Documentation abou the core should be written
+## Documentation about the core should be written

 * Class diagrams describing the most relevant parts of the core could be added to the documentation (developers).
 * The core python modules could be better documented (docstrings).